 Make API requests with OAuth: In this tutorial we'll learn how to configure the Simple OAuth Drupal module and use a password grant flow to create authenticated API requests.

 Use Fetch and OAuth to Make Authenticated Requests: In this tutorial we'll add a login form to collect a username and password.
-Then exchange those for an OAuth access token.
-And finally update existing
+Then we'll exchange those for an OAuth access token, and update existing

 fetch requests to use the OAuth access token.